 The next level in creating good bedroom feng shui is to look at the positioning of your bedroom within your floor plan.
 This will help you see if there are any potential feng shui concerns, such as a bedroom above the kitchen oven, or a bedroom above the garage.
 Most of these concerns can be addressed with proper feng shui tips.
 Then there is a deeper feng shui level, the level of the feng shui energy map, called bagua, of your whole home.
 Some bagua area bedrooms are easier to create good feng shui than others, and it all depends on the requirements of the five feng shui elements.

-The East bagua area is governed by the feng shui element of wood, this is the element that is needed here the most for good feng shui.
-There are two more elements that are good for this area, the elements of earth and water, as they both give strength to the Wood feng shui element.
+The East bagua area is governed by the feng shui element of wood, which is the element needed here the most for good feng shui.
+There are two more elements that are good for this area: the elements of earth and water.
+These both give strength to the wood feng shui element.
 (Visualize the wood element as a tree to easier understand the main needs of this element).

 It is always best to express the feng shui elements with decor items you really like, rather than exotic looking feng shui cures.
-The easiest way to express any feng shui element is to decorate with its colors, as well as shapes.
+The easiest way to express any feng shui element is to decorate with its colors and shapes.
 The difficulty in decorating specific areas of your house, including your bedroom, is when the elements you want for good feng shui in a specific area are not the best elements in terms of the actual needs of the space.
-For some bagua area bedrooms the decorating advice is easy and straightforward, and for other bedrooms in can be more difficult.
+For some bagua area bedrooms the decorating advice is easy and straightforward, and for other bedrooms it can be more difficult.

-- In the feng shui elements destructive cycle the element of fire burns the wood element, so do your best to limit the presence of the fire feng shui element in your East area bedroom.
-This means limit a strong presence of colors red, bright orange, strong yellow, magenta and purple.
+- In the feng shui elements destructive cycle, the element of fire burns the wood element, so do your best to limit the presence of the fire feng shui element in your East-area bedroom.
+This means to limit a strong presence of colors red, bright orange, strong yellow, magenta, and purple.

 As with all things feng shui, keep in mind that it is important to have your bedroom, as well as any other room in the house, express all feng shui elements in its decor, just in different proportions.